Consider this: Running

 My best answer is:

-Running is a means of ending the encounter at its inception to avoid it.
+Running ends the encounter after it begins.
+This is what it means to avoid the encounter.
 No one is running within the encounter.
 They run from the encounter, and this is why it is called evasion.

 Personally, I see more opportunities to end an encounter than just at the outset, but let’s explore what avoiding an encounter entails.